 You cannot get Tax-Free Childcare at the same time as claiming Working Tax Credit, Child Tax Credit, Universal Credit or childcare vouchers.

 Which scheme you’re better off with depends on your situation.
-Use the childcare calculator to work out which type of support is best for you. https://www.gov.uk/childcare-calculator?step-by-step-nav/
+Use the childcare calculator to work out which type of support is best for you. https://www.gov.uk/childcare-calculator

 You must tell your employer within 90 days of applying for Tax-Free Childcare to stop your childcare vouchers.
-IMPORTANT: You can’t claim tax free childcare and Childcare vouchers.
+IMPORTANT: You can’t claim tax free childcare and childcare vouchers.
 Both you and your partner need to be on the same scheme – either Tax[1]Free Childcare OR childcare vouchers.

 You can apply online for Tax-Free Childcare here: https://www.gov.uk/apply-for-tax-free-childcare/

-2. 30 HOURS FREE CHILDCARE
+2. 15 and 30 HOURS FREE CHILDCARE

 The childcare must be with an approved childcare provider and stops when your child starts in reception class (or reaches compulsory school age, if later).
 You may have to pay for extra costs like meals, nappies or trips.
-You can apply online for a childcare account to get a code for 30 hours to give to your provider. https://www.gov.uk/apply-30-hours-free-childcare
+You can apply online for a childcare account to get a code for 30 hours to give to your provider. https://www.gov.uk/apply-free-childcare-if-youre-working

-You can get 30 hours of free childcare per week for 38 weeks of the year (during school term time).
+You can get 15-30 hours of free childcare per week for 38 weeks of the year (during school term time).
 You may be able to get free childcare for 52 weeks if you use fewer than 30 hours per week.
 Check with your childcare provider to find out if this is something they offer.

 Your eligibility depends on all the same factors as Tax-Free Childcare as per point 1.

-You can apply from when your child is 2 ¾ years old.
-You are entitled to 30 hours free childcare the term after your child turns 3.
-Check with your childcare provider to find out the exact date your 30 hours free childcare starts.
+You can apply for 30 hours from when your child is 2 ¾ years old and you are entitled to 30 hours free childcare the term after your child turns 3.

 You have to reconfirm your eligibility every 3 months.
 If you apply more than 3 months before the term starts, you’ll have to reconfirm your eligibility in your account in order to keep your code valid.